ESC’s Teacher Professional Development Workshop Series:

 During this three-part workshop series, participants will experience all aspects of STEM+C by participating in reading about local phenomena, presentations by ESC staff and PEI staff, planning/collaboration time, outdoor lesson experiences, and supported individual stewardship activities.
 Throughout the workshop series, participants will be given time to reflect and plan independently and collaboratively.

-The multi-workshop series will take place between February and April 2021.
+The multi-workshop series will take place between March and May 2022.
 Participants must attend all sections in order to qualify for the stipend, materials, and STEM clock hours.
-Evening workshops will be held on Thursdays after school hours and there will be one Saturday workshop.
+Evening workshops will be held on Thursdays after school hours and there will be two Saturday workshops.

-Part 1: Introduction to Salmon, watersheds, and leading students in outdoor explorations (Includes 2-2hr evening virtual workshops and asynchronous time to complete student outdoor explorations)
+Part 1: Introduction to Salmon, watersheds, and leading students in outdoor explorations (Includes 1-2hr evening virtual workshop and 1-4hr Saturday in-person workshop)

-Part 2: Focus on the Outdoor (Schoolyard or At-Home) Classroom (Includes a small group outdoor Saturday workshop and a 1-hour evening follow-up)
+Part 2: Focus on the Outdoor (Schoolyard) Classroom (Includes an outdoor Saturday workshop and a 1-hour evening follow-up)

 Part 3: Student-Led Stewardship Action Projects: How to expand outdoor education on your school campus (or at-home) (Includes 1-2hr evening virtual workshop and asynchronous time to complete stewardship action projects)